-Book Reviews and Recommendations: One of Us Is Lying by Karen M. Mcmanus
+Book Reviews and Recommendations: One of Us Is Lying by Karen M. McManus

 'I actually got the idea while I was driving and listening to the radio.
 I think there’s something about having half my brain engaged in a mundane task that kind of gives the other half freedom to roam.
 I started thinking it would be fun to write an update of that movie, which I loved, but with some sort of a twist.
 And the phrase ‘The Breakfast Club with murder’ popped into my head, and it just stuck there.'— Karen M. McManus

-Similarly to 'The Breakfast Club' our main protagonists in 'One Of Us Is Lying' all meet together in after school detention and are from different high school cliques falling into the categories of the beauty, the jock, the nerd and the bad boy.
-The only one who doesn't fit the generic American stereotype is Simon, and he's the only one who doesn't leave detention alive.
+One core similarity One Of Us Is Lying shares with 'The Breakfast Club' is our main protagonists who all meet together in after school detention and - you guessed it- they each represent different cliques you might find in high school; the beauty, the jock, the nerd and the bad boy.
+The only one who doesn't fit the generic American stereotype is Simon, and unlucky for him, he's the only one who doesn't leave detention alive.

-They all wanted him out of the picture, but which one of them is lying?
+It's clear they all wanted him out of the picture, but which one of them is lying?

-Though targeted at a young adult audience, One Of Us Is Lying is a compelling mystery novel that tackles a variety of social issues such as mental health, self-harm, bullying, dysfunctional families, sexuality, alcoholism and drug abuse and so much more.Each subject is handled candidly which not only offers a more realistic account of each situation but it also offers some vital education to the reader.
+Though targeted at a young adult audience, One Of Us Is Lying is a compelling mystery novel that tackles a variety of social issues such as mental health, self-harm, bullying, dysfunctional families, sexuality, alcoholism and drug abuse and so much more.
+Although these are difficult subjects to tackle, Karen M. McManus manages to handle them both sensitively and candidly, which not only offers a more realistic account of each situation but it also gives some vital education to the reader.

 What Is Your Favourite Book Genre?

-If you have read this novel then I would love to hear your thoughts, feelings and opinions in the comments section below!
+If you have already read this novel then I would love to hear your thoughts, feelings and opinions in the comments section below!

 Will you be adding this novel to your shelf?